Small Business Retirement Plans in Baltimore, MD

 Benefits of an MEP

-- Cost Savings: By sharing resources with other employers, businesses can lower administrative costs and fees associated with maintaining a retirement plan.
+• Cost Savings: By pooling resources with other employers, businesses can lower administrative costs and fees associated with maintaining a retirement plan.
 This cost-sharing makes MEPs an favorable option for small businesses looking to save on expenses.

-- Improved Access to Benefits: Through an MEP, small businesses that might not have the resources to provide a retirement plan on their own to deliver competitive retirement benefits, which can help to attract and retain talented employees and create a competitive advantage in hiring they otherwise may not have had.
+• Improved Access to Benefits: Through an MEP, small businesses that might not have the resources to provide a retirement plan on their own can offer competitive retirement benefits, which helps to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP

-The particular, financial-based advantages to your Baltimore, MD small business retirement plan will largely be based on the specific plan you choose.
-However, a small business retirement plan, whichever one you choose, has universal benefits.
-Three out of five employees responded to a survey saying it is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of establishing a small business retirement plan:
+The particular, financial-based benefits for your Baltimore, MD small business retirement plan is dependent upon which plan you set up.
+However, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
+Three out of five workers say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+Companies and employees will both enjoy:

 Employee Benefits